Special OfferENDS SOON

 Growing up, most of us were probably told to always drink our milk.
-After all, milk grows span bones and promotes our overall development due to its high levels in calcium, magnesium and protein.
+After all, milk grows strong bones and promotes our overall development due to its high levels in calcium, magnesium and protein.
 All of these minerals, particularly calcium, are essential for our health, but according to a new study, too much calcium in major arteries may play a huge role in determining one’s early mortality risk.

 The New Calcium Test